 Elfhame: (middle grade fantasy)

-She knows her mother’s name is Carowyn, she knows that their home is at the bottom of a green valley, and she knows that a monstrous changeling currently resides there, sleeping in her bed, eating her meals, and living her life under the sun with her mother.
+She knows her mother’s name is Carowyn, she knows their home is at the bottom of a green valley, and she knows that a monstrous changeling currently resides there – sleeping in her bed, eating her meals, living her life under the sun with her mother.

-Since the day they’d been switched as infants, Xierna has known only hardship and labor in the underground realms of Elfhame, the twilight home of the fae.
-To the men of the upworld, Elfhame is legend, a myth, a story to amuse their children before they’re tucked into bed.
-But this is where Xierna has lived her entire life, as a slave – without the love of a family.
-Home to a myriad of elder races, Elfhame is divided into thirteen wondrous brughs, connected only by a series of enchanted portals, chambers of doors called ‘sitheins’.
-Xierna knows the ancient path through them.
-She’s ‘acquired’ the proper pass-warde.
-And this time she’ll let nothing stand between her and her freedom.
+Abducted when she was just a baby, Xierna has known only hardship and labor in the twilight realms of Elfhame.
+To the men of the Upworld, Elfhame is myth, a tale for children as they’re tucked into bed.
+But this is where Xierna has lived her entire life, as a slave, insulted and mistreated by her dark masters.
+Home to the elder races of fae, Elfhame is divided into thirteen peculiar territories, ‘brughs’, connected by a series of enchanted door-chambers.
+Xierna knows the ancient path through them, she’s ‘acquired’ the proper pass-warde, and when she gets her chance to escape, nothing will stop her from finding her way to the sun.
+And then on to the green valley with her home and her mother.

 ---------------------------------------------------------------------------------------